Greg's First Time in

 First Impressions of Pyongyang

-We were met by our two guides Ms. and Mr. Pak at the landside of the airport.
-Ms. Pak misheard my introduction and thought I said I was angry when I really just said that I'm Greg.
+Ms. Pak misheard my introduction and thought I said I was angry when I just said that I'm Greg.
 Nevertheless, the name stuck and Mr. Pak called me Mr. Angry throughout the trip.

-From the airport we drove to Pyongyang and to the Victorious Fatherland Liberation War Museum.
 On the way there Ms. Pak briefly told us about the rules and concluded that "when in Rome act like the Romans do".
 She also gave us a brief introduction to the country.
-Since I believe that in the light of recent changes, this is already a piece of history, I will quote the introduction as close as it was told us as possible:
+Since I believe that in light of recent changes, this is already a piece of history, I will quote the introduction as closely as it was told to us as possible:

-Our country is border by Russia and China in the North, by West Sea in the West, by the South Sea in the South, and the East Sea in the East.
+Our country is border by Russia and China in the North, by the West Sea in the West, by the South Sea in the South, and the East Sea in the East.
 The population of our country is 70 million of wich 20 million live in the northern part of our country, 40 million in the southern part, and there are also 10 million oversaeas Koreans in Japan, China, and Russia.

 I doubt that when we finally return we will hear about the South Sea as a border and 40 million (sic!)
 Koreans who live in the southern part.
-They will be forgotten as Koreans and if at all referred to the southern part as the ROK.

 My first impression of Pyongyang was that the primary means of transportation were walking and cycling, the taxis were the same as in China and saw way more people with mobile phones than I ever imagined.
 The windows and balconies are nicely decorated with pots of flowers.

-It was fundamentally different than the prejudiced images I had in my head.
-At first sight, the strangest thing was that it is not that strange at all.
+At first sight, the strangest thing was that it was not that strange at all.
 A first impression Professor Andrei Lankov also writes about in his book and told us during a lecture on our North Korea From a Near Distance Tour.

-The Victorious Fatherland Liberation War Museum and the USS Pueblo immediately became my favorite museum in the whole of the DPRK, a ranking that has not changed over the 27 visits I made to the country.
-The narrative is obviously the official narrative of the DPRK which is interesting and somewhat disturbing to listen to but the presentation is World-class with all the artifacts, dioramas, and all.
 The icing on the cake is the massive panoramic display of the Battle of Taejon (16-20 July 1950) with sound and light effects.
-Here, our local military guide showed some sense of old-school humor by saying that "the gentlemen are automatically going towards the stairs" instead of using the elevator.
+Here, our local military guide showed some sense of old-school humour by saying that "the gentlemen are automatically going towards the stairs" instead of using the elevator.

-After dinner, we drove to our hotel.
-On the way we could witness the evening traffic of Pyongyang with trams, trolley buses, mini buses, and double deckers overcrowded with commuters.
-I also manged to peek in to some of the apartments where one could not miss the portraits of Kim Il Sung and Kim Jong Il.
+I also managed to peek into some of the apartments where one could not miss the portraits of Kim Il Sung and Kim Jong Il.

-Our first night was in Yangagkdo Hotel.
-My Swedish roommate and I retired not long after checking-in as we were scheduled to leave the hotel at around 8:30 in the morning to start our Pyongyang city tour.
-We will also drive some 170 kilometers south of Pyongyang to Kaesong on the border with South Korea, already south of the 38th Parallel.
+My Swedish roommate and I retired not long after checking in as we were scheduled to leave the hotel at around 8:30 in the morning to start our Pyongyang city tour.

 Share